chrislattman/blogging-project/docs/terminal-commands/README.md

     - `gpg --verify <text-file>.asc`
         - Verifies the signature using the signer's public key
         - Note: this will not work if `<text-file>.asc` is [encrypted](#sign-and-encrypt)
-- Option 2: sign any kind of file
+- Option 2: sign any type of file
     - `gpg -b <file>`
         - This stores only your signature in a file of the form `<file>.sig`
     - `gpg --verify <file>.sig <file>`